stellar/soroban-react-payment/README.md

    yarn
    ```

-4. Connect your Freighter wallet to the DApp and ensure that experimental mode
+4. If you are using the Freighter wallet, ensure that experimental mode is
-   is enabled.
+   enabled.
 You can find this setting in Freighter wallet at:
    _`Settings(⚙️)>Preferences>ENABLE EXPERIMENTAL MODE`_.

 <img src = "./public/img/freighter_settings.png" width="50%" height="50%"/>